How Claude-Mem Uses Hooks: A Lifecycle-Driven Architecture

 - Stores in session_summaries table

-- ✅ Triggered by worker, not by Claude Code lifecycle
+- ✅ Triggered by Stop lifecycle event

 - ✅ Multiple summaries per session (v4.2.0+)